Curves are algebraic $K(\pi,1)$: theoretical and practical aspects

 \subsection{Explicit construction of this covering for integral curves}

-Let $X$ be a projective integral curve with multicross singularities over a separably closed field $k$.
+Let $X$ be a projective integral curve with multicross singularities over an algebraically closed field $k$.
 Let $n$ be an integer invertible in $k$.
 We denote by $\Lambda$ the ring $\ZZ/n\ZZ$.
-The covering $X\nt\to X$ described in the previous section is built from two types of coverings: \begin{itemize}[label=$\diamond$] \item the irreducible covering $\tX\nt$ of the normalisation $\tilde X$ of $X$; \item reducible coverings built by gluing copies of $\tX$ along preimages of the singular points. \end{itemize} The covering $\tX\nt$ is classically constructed by adding $n$-th roots of functions of $\HH^1(\tX,\mu_n)$ to the function field of $\tX$; for an in-depth study of its construction and properties, see \cite[§2]{monarticle}.
+The covering $X\nt\to X$ described in the previous section is built from two types of coverings: \begin{itemize}[label=$\diamond$] \item the irreducible covering $\tX\nt$ of the normalisation $\tilde X$ of $X$; \item reducible coverings built by gluing copies of $\tX$ along preimages of the singular points. \end{itemize} The covering $\tX\nt$ is classically constructed by adding to the function field of $\tX$ the $n$-th roots of functions whose divisor is a multiple of $n$; for an in-depth study of its construction and properties, see \cite[§2]{monarticle}.
 Let us now turn to the coverings coming from the singularities of $X$.
 This is a generalisation of the well-known fact that the nodal cubic has a Galois covering with group $\Lambda$ constructed by gluing $n$ copies of $\PP^1$ in a cyclic way along the two preimages of the singular point, as described in \cite[III, Exercise 10.6]{hartshorne}.
 Let us first introduce some notations. \begin{itemize}[label=$\diamond$] \item Let $P^{(1)},\dots,P^{(r)}$ be the singular points of $X$.
 In the next points of this list, we fix $i\in \{1\dots r\}$. \item We denote by $Q_{0}^{(i)},\dots,Q_{m_i-1}^{(i)}$ the preimages of $P^{(i)}$ in $\tX$, and by $\tY_i$ the scheme $X\times\Lambda^{m_i-1}$. \item Given $j\in\{0\dots m_i-1\}$ and $s=(s_1,\dots,s_{m_i-1})\in\Lambda^{m_i-1}$, we denote by $Q^{(i)}_{j,s}$ the point $Q^{(i)}_j$ lying on the connected component of index $s$ in $\tY_i$. \item For each $s\in \Lambda^{m_i-1}$, consider the divisor as well as, for $t\in \{1\dots r\}-\{ i\}$ :

 \item Let $Y_i$ be the scheme obtained from $\tY_i$ by contracting each of the divisors $D^{(t)}_{s,i}$ for $s\in \Lambda^{m_i-1}$ and $t\in \{1\dots r\}$ as described in \Cref{subsec:notations}.
 It comes equipped with a map $Y_i\to X$ sending the image of $D_{s,i}^{(t)}$ to $P^{(t)}$. \end{itemize}